jy-gh/RecentFiles/README.md

 Library
 Icon?
 ~*
-*.history
-*.indexes
 *.photoslibrary
 *.musiclibrary
 *.tvlibrary
 ```

-This ignore file will cause `fd` to ignore files in the Library folder, Icon files with embedded carriage returns, files beginning with the '~' character (often used for temporary files), .photoslibrary, .musiclibrary, and .tvlibrary files.
+This ignore file will cause `fd` to ignore files in the Library folder, Icon files with embedded carriage returns, files beginning with the '~' character (often used for temporary files), and files with .photoslibrary, .musiclibrary, and .tvlibrary extensions.
 Files matched in an ignore file will not be returned as results.

 If this file was named `my_ignore_file` and put in the `$HOME` directory, the following command line would allow **recent_files** to use it:

 `recent_files --ignore-file $HOME/my_ignore_file`

 Note that an empty, 0-length file is a valid ignore file.
-While this may not be useful for the **recent_files** command-line (since one could simply omit the `-i/--ignore-file` argument) this might be desirable when using the **Recent Files** workflow.
+While this may not be useful for the **recent_files** command-line (since one could simply omit the `-i/--ignore-file` argument) this might be desirable when using the **Recent Files** workflow to return all results without any filtering.

 ## JSON output for Alfred